tissue3/cornell_note/configurable_fpga_dnn/progress.md

 - For configuration, we also care **global buffer**.
 This can be used to calculate power consumption for activation, weights, psum accesses.
 More importantly, how many layers can be **fused**.
-- Network is also important to send and receive data.
+- **Network** is also important to send and receive data.
 A good network can send multiple data in one step.
   - For example, Eyeriss v1 can only send the same data at each cycle and it takes multiple cycles to send out all weight/activations for the PE array.
 (Bus)
   - Eyeriss v2 came up with a way that every PE can receive data at the same time as long as they are in the same PE group (all-to-all).
 Data for other PE group can be transmitted with mesh network.
   - We can provide three network patterns: **bus, all-to-all, and mesh**.
 We can also group PEs and routers.
 For each wire connecting PE and routers we need to specify bandwidth to calculate latency.

-- TODO: Sparsity.
+- **Sparsity**
+  - Accelerator that can handle sparsity also equally distributes weight and activation into PE.
+So it still falls into the mapping strategy.
+  - It really is how multiplications are handled is different from non-sparsity focused accelerator.
+This results in volatile PE latency though.
+At some point, we would like Magnolia is able to profile it, but this could be hard since sparsity focused accelerators usually have a lot of specific components in its PE.
+(Maybe some parts of PE have fixed latency; maybe except for multiplier, other parts just does not matter.)